 Once you reach 18 years old without any traffic violations for the last 6 months, you're eligible for full driving privileges.
 You may now drive without any curfew or passenger restrictions.

 No one may drive while using a handheld device.
-You still CANNOT use a hands free device while driving until you are 19 years old, and you may never text and drive.
+You still CANNOT use a hands free device while driving until you are 19 years old, and you may NEVER text and drive.

 Your license will be valid until 3 months after you turn 21 years old.

 You must be at least 16 years old to obtain an Illinois motorcycle license.
 You must also complete an Illinois Department of Transportation (IDOT) Motorcycle Training Course, in addition to passing the DMV written test and on-cycle driving test.

 NOTE: If you apply for a motorcycle endorsement without first having a valid IL driver's license, you will also be required to take the basic written licensing exam and driving test at the time of your application.